CoderDennis/decorum/NOTES.md

 Use the `zip/1` function for properties that use more than one generator.

 StreamData uses clauses with the `check all` macro.
-These are similar to `with` clauses and alloww each clause to depend on previous generated values.
+These are similar to `with` clauses and allow each clause to depend on previous generated values.
 I'm not sure how that would work with the need to keep track of the updated `PRNG` struct.

 ## How long of lists should the list generator produce?

 **StreamData gives lists up to generation size.**
 PropEr also uses an internal increasing size parameter.
 The sized function in PropCheck is used to get the current size parameter.
 In StreamData sized is a macro and the scale function is used to add a multiple of the size.

 What about the biased coin flip for choosing another item?
 The Elm implementation uses it.
-I don’t understand how the shrinker would know that the pair goes together.
+~~I don’t understand how the shrinker would know that the pair goes together.~~

 How could this relate to using the size parameter for affecting the length of the generated lists?
 We could use size as a limit on the length, or we could change the weight of the coin flip as we get closer to size.
+(Support for `max_length` in `list_of` is now in place.)

 ## What is a Generator?

 A function that takes in a PRNG struct (and a size?) and returns the next value and an updated PRNG struct.
 Implementing a stream doesn’t give the updated prng struct from which to get the history.
 But outside of running properties, we don't need it to do that.
 It could behave like a Stream by default and internally to `check_all` the state could be tracked.
 The generator function is essentially the same as `next_fun` used by `Stream.unfold`.

 ## What is a Shrinker?